 Step 1: Variant Calling

 The first step involves discovering the variants present in the alignment files.
 OmicsBox offers two variant callers for non-model organisms: BCFtools and Freebayes.
 The former is recommended for diploid organisms, while the latter is suitable for polyploid species.
-However, whichever algorithm is chosen, well-explained wizards will guide through all the settings necessary to run the variant calling step.
+However, whichever algorithm is chosen, well-explained wizards will guide you through all the settings necessary to run the variant calling step.

 Upon running the variant calling in OmicsBox, users obtain a VCF file that contains information about the discovered variants, a summary report, and several charts that show the distribution of different quality parameters (Fig. 1).
 With this information, users can choose the appropriate parameters to filter out unreliable variants and only retain the ones that meet their standards for further analysis.